murex/EventStormingJournal/_posts/2025-03-14-remote-event-storming-your-step-by-step-preparation-guide.markdown

 ### ⏹️Rehearse

-We encourage you to rehearse facilitation before your first remote Event Storming.
-Find a group of Event Storming enthusiasts and give it a try.
+We encourage you to **rehearse facilitation before your first remote Event Storming**.
+Find a group of **Event Storming enthusiasts** and give it a try.
 Make it as close as possible to the real thing.
 They don’t have to be participants in the Event Storming you are planning.
 They don’t have to be plenty either:

 - 10 is ideal for testing the “large group dynamics,”
 - But a rehearsal with four people remains very valuable.